KaalaAadmi/trading-bot-old/tasks/note-to-self.md

 NOTE TO SELF:

+- [ ] The time at which the code is run, the ltf data is being fetched from that time, meaning, if I run the code for the first time at 10:32am, then the next run for the ltf data fetching is being done at 10:37am whereas it should be fetched at 10:35am.
+So, can we check the current time and then run it accordingly for ltf at the correct time for the first run and later it should run like it is?
+Or should we run the initial run when we are running the code, and the subsequent runs should be at clock time?
+For htf, I prefer it to be the 2nd option.
 - [ ] Increase the data for storing(loopback_days) {change in `settings.yaml` for `data_collector_agent`}
 - [ ] Filter more strictly.
 Way too lenient now. {change in `market_research_agent.py` for `market_research_agent`}
 - [ ] Take input of the country where the user will trade and set it as a setting in `settings.yaml`